Most guys who want to learn some strong, masculine and effective body language tips are really trying to answer this question:

 How does he so clearly project that kind of confidence?
 And more importantly, how can you?

-But the more fundamental and underlying answer is that no matter what you’re wearing, you can project power by utilizing a proven body language principle that evolution has primed our (surprisingly primal) brains to respect.
+Well, dressing better is one obvious answer, but the more fundamental and underlying answer is that no matter what you’re wearing, you can project power by utilizing a proven body language principle that evolution has primed our (surprisingly primal) brains to respect.

 Open for Business (and Pleasure)